What is customer relationship management (CRM)?

 • Support: Customer engagement and satisfaction.

-The transformation of customer engagement is one of the primary benefits of CRM, and it must be achieved in increments.
-Forrester identifies three important areas of risk associated with CRM implementation 1:
+The transformations of customer engagement and customer loyalty are among the primary benefits of CRM, and it must be achieved in increments.
+Forrester identifies three important areas of risk associated with CRM implementation1:

 1. Size: Organizational project management teams tend to be less accurate with CRM pricing and benefit estimates for larger projects versus smaller ones.
 The larger the project, the wider the range of risk.